storj-thirdparty/uplink-rust/README.md

 `Go 1.16.2`
 `uplink-c v1.2.3`

-Should work with other versions and on OS X but has not been tested yet.
+Should work with other versions but has not been extensively tested.

 See [uplink-sys README](https://github.com/storj-thirdparty/uplink-rust/tree/main/uplink-sys) for build instructions.